Frequently asked questions

 Application Process

-Can I apply for more than one Monash Health Graduate Program Stream?
+Can I apply for more than one Monash Health Graduate Program?

-Yes, applicants may apply to multiple Monash Health Program Nursing, Midwifery or Double Degree streams.
+Yes, candidates may apply to multiple Monash Health Nursing, Midwifery or Double Degree Graduate Programs.

-If I apply to multiple streams (i.e., Monash Health Paediatric & Neonatal Nursing Stream and General Nursing Summer; or General Nursing Summer and Autumn Streams), will this take up multiple spaces in my PMCV?
+If I apply to multiple programs (i.e. Monash Health Paediatric & Neonatal Nursing Program and General Nursing Program), will this take up multiple spaces in my PMCV rankings?

-Yes, each stream you apply for will take up one space in your PMCV preference list.
+Yes, each program you apply for will take up one space in your PMCV preference list.
 For more information, please visit the GNMP PMCV website.

 Do you require clinical appraisals to be submitted with my application?